 The fine for most bicycle traffic rules, except cycling while under the influence, is $197.00.

 Some California cities and municipalities have laws regarding bicycle riding on sidewalks.
-The City of Los Angeles allows bicycle riding a on the sidewalk unless it is done “with a willful or wanton disregard for the safety of persons or property”.
+The City of Los Angeles allows bicycle riding on a the sidewalk unless it is done “with a willful or wanton disregard for the safety of persons or property”.
 (LAMC 56.15) Other cities in Los Angeles County outright ban riding bicycles on the sidewalk.
 Still, other cities ban riding on the sidewalk only in areas designated as “business districts”.
 (Read our related article, "Reckless biking is now a crime in California.")

 If you have any questions or concerns regarding a bicycle traffic violation, contact us for a consultation.